 Schools do not work based on a catchment area, so you are free to choose any location.
 However, this can mean that the closest school may be full.
 There are different enrolment systems for Dutch-language and French-language public schools, and depending when in the academic year your are relocating.
 For specific information it is useful to visit the corresponding Department for Education depending on whether you are moving to the Dutch-speaking community, the French-speaking Community, or the German-speaking community.

 It may be, however, that you would prefer your child to follow a more global curriculum, and obtain internationally-recognized qualifications.
 International schools are popular amongst expats, especially if relocating with a company who can subsidize the fees.
 You can find more information on the range of international schools available in our guide to international schools in Belgium.

 No matter what you choose, education standards are high in Belgium.
 Annual reports by economic organization OECD report rank Belgium’s education among the top 10 countries, with students performing above average in science, mathematics, and reading.
 Investment in education is also one of the highest among the 40 OECD countries.

 Pre-school education in Belgium

 Pre-school education is not compulsory, but can be very useful for a number of reasons.
 Public funding means nurseries and pre-schools provide free childcare for working parents.
 Plus, while there are few formal lessons, classes actively prepare children for school on an educational and social level through play-focused learning.
-As a result, pre-schools in Belgium are attended by over 90% of children.
+As a result, over 90% of children attend a pre-school in Belgium.
 Do be aware, however, that places in popular preschools can be limited.

 Nurseries are available for babies and toddlers up to 2,5 years and kindergartens (kleuteronderwijs in Dutch, enseignement maternelle in French) from then until school age.
-Often, a kindergarten is attached to a local primary school, making for an easy transition into formal education.
+Often, a kindergarten has a relationship with a local primary school, making for an easy transition into formal education.